city

 The best retaining wall blocks have a rough, non-split face texture to increase friction and prevent sliding.
 Avoid flat stones which can shift and cause wall failure.
 Look for a minimum compressive strength of 3000 psi and units that interlock for stability.
 Use a high-quality concrete mix with sufficient cement.
 Block shape is also important — curved and angled blocks perform better than basic rectangles.
 Proper block selection ensures a durable, long-lasting natural stone retaining wall.

-Next, start to get a sense of your building materials – in other words, get to know your rocks.
+Next, start to get a sense of your building materials — in other words, get to know your rocks.
 Make piles on the ground nearby, separating stones by their size and weight and by how square or attractive each one is.
-Stone Center sells gray outcropping stone that works perfectly for installing a stone retaining wall.
+Gray outcropping stone works perfectly for installing a stone retaining wall.

 When you're ready to begin construction, use the widest and heaviest at the base and work your way up to the best-looking stones, which will be on top.
 Unusual shapes can be mixed into the middle.
 Remember that you can use a hammer and chisel to cut and trim and make rocks fit where you want them to.
 You can also use these tools to create shims that'll keep your wall rugged and level.